Finished knit doesn't fit? Here's how to make a sweater bigger

 Step 3

 Work across the new stitches until one stitch remains, slip one knitwise, pass slipped stitch over.
-Adding width step 9
+Adding width step 9, how to make a sweater bigger

 Step 4